-Statera launched the National Mentorship Program in October of 2018.
+Statera launched the National Mentorship program in October of 2018.
 Statera is opening new Chapter Cities every month.
 Chapters are lead by Regional Coordinators.
-We currently have chapters in Chicago, North Carolina, San Francisco, Houston, Louisville, and California’s Central Coast.
-Some chapters are established and others are new.
+We currently have chapters in Chicago, North Carolina, San Francisco, Houston, Louisville, Houston, Los Angeles, Boston, New York, Milwaukee, and California’s Central Coast.
 To become a Mentor or Mentee, Please select a region below to fill out an application.
 Once you’ve submitted your application and completed an intake form, you’ll be contacted by one of our team members.

 Become a Mentor or Mentee

-To Participate in the Mentorship Program, Please Choose from one of the Regions below.
+To participate in Statera Mentorship, please choose from one of the regions below.

-Please consider supporting Statera's Professional Mentorship Program with a donation.
+Please consider supporting Statera Mentorship with a donation.